 The prototype core questions were developed after collecting input from the schools/colleges and other campus partners in the fall semester and in consultation with our prototype collaborators.

-If you have any questions about the EvaluationKIT prototype, please contact us at firstname.lastname@example.org.
+If you have any questions about the EvaluationKIT prototype, please contact the IEA course feedback team.

 Summer 2020 EvaluationKIT Launch

-In the first half of the semester, we are meeting with faculty in the schools/colleges to share information about the transition to the new online system and answer any questions they may have.
+Throughout the spring semester, we are meeting with faculty in the schools/colleges to share information about the transition to the new online system and answer any questions they may have.
 Following that, we’ll be working with departments and faculty to develop course feedback items to be used for summer courses.

 The timeline is set for the summer course feedback window and overviews of administrator and instructor access in the new system are available.
 An initial draft of the EvaluationKIT item banks is also ready to view.
 The item banks are a work in progress.
 We welcome your comments and suggestions for additional items to include.

-If you have any questions about the EvaluationKIT launch in summer 2020, please contact us at email@example.com.
+If you have any questions about the EvaluationKIT launch in summer 2020, please contact the IEA course feedback team.